2.27. Macros¶

 return true

-macro allows to manipulate structure or class definitions via annotation.
+The AstStructureAnnotation macro lets you manipulate structure or class definitions via annotation:

 class AstStructureAnnotation